Mark Stockwell

-Mark William Stockwell (born 5 July 1963) is an Australian former competition swimmer and three-time Olympic medallist.
+Mark William Stockwell (born 5 July 1963) is an Australian former competition swimmer and three-time Olympic silver medallist.
 Stockwell is a Queensland native who specialised in freestyle sprint events, and had a successful international swimming career during the mid-1980s including the Olympics, Pan Pacific Championships, and Commonwealth Games.
 Following his retirement from competitive swimming, he has become a successful business executive and has been active in the administration of national sports organisations in Australia.

 Early years and education

 Stockwell was born and raised in Brisbane, Queensland, the son of Bill and Necia Stockwell.
 He is a 1980 graduate of St Laurence's College, a Roman Catholic boys' high school in Brisbane.
 Stockwell was an Australian Institute of Sport scholarship holder from 1982 to 1984, and again in 1987.
 He undertook commerce and engineering studies at the University of Queensland, and economics coursework at the Australian National University.
 He also attended the University of Florida in the United States.